krober10nd/SeismicMesh/docs/source/usrman/overview.rst

 Overview
 ========

 This software aims to create end-to-end workflows (e.g., from seismic velocity model to simulation ready mesh) to build quality two- and three-dimensional (2D and 3D) unstructured triangular and tetrahedral meshes for seismic domains.
+The main advantage of triangular meshes over cubes or rectangles is their ability to cost-effectively resolve variable material properties.
 These meshes are suitable for acoustic and elastic numerical wave propagators.
 A focus is placed on parallel unstructured mesh generation capabilities.
-The capabilities of the software are exposed to the user via a simple application program interfaces (API) written in Python and the software feature parallel algorithms that can be scaled up on distributed memory clusters.
+A simple application program interfaces (API) written in Python enables the user to call parallel meshing algorithms that can be scaled up on distributed memory clusters.

 *SeismicMesh* is currently being used to generate simplical meshes in 2D and 3D for acoustic and elastic wave propagators written using a Domain Specific Language called *Firedrake* [firedrake]_.
 These type of numerical simulations are used in Full Waveform Inversion, Reverse Time Migration, and Time Travel Tomography applications.